-- Markings: Genders are similar, though females are larger.
-The upperparts are finely mottled brownish-gray with checkered barring on the wings, and the slightly lighter underparts show finer horizontal barring.
+Great horned owl genders are similar, though females are notably larger than males.
+The upper parts are finely mottled brownish-gray with checkered barring on the wings, and the slightly lighter underparts show finer horizontal barring.
 The oval facial disk ranges from gray to orange-rust and is outlined with a thin black border.
 White around the bill extends onto the chin and throat.
 The eyes are bright yellow with dark pupils.
-Plumage color varies geographically - great horned owls in Arctic tundra regions, for example, are much lighter than the darker birds found in thick forests.
-Markings for great horned owls are similar no matter where the birds are seen.

 The great horned owl has the classic "hoot" call with a deep, strong pitch.
 The hooting song lasts 3-8 syllables that increase in tempo in the center of the call.
 Male and female birds may sing together, and females use a slightly higher pitch.
 Young great horned owls use raspy barks and whines to get attention.

 Like all birds of prey, great horned owls are strictly carnivorous.
 These owls are excellent hunters and take a wide variety of prey, including small to medium-sized mammals, rodents, birds, reptiles, and amphibians, depending on what is available in their range, even skunks and bats.
 As aggressive hunters, they may even attack other raptors, such as ospreys and peregrine falcons, especially chicks in the nest.
 Small dogs and cats are always at risk from raptors and other types of predators.
 A great horned owl may take a curious pass and swoop down on your small dog or cat, but it may not always fly off with your pet for dinner, especially if it weighs over five pounds.